HeidarM/Quench_Simulation/README.md

 Post process computes <S^x_i> and Quench Spectral Function Q(omega,k) from raw measurement bitstrings

-Classical simulation (using TeNPy) can be run from root folder as: python -m classical_simulation.1d_Fermi_Hubbard_quench_spectroscopy
+Classical simulation (using TeNPy):
+- Can be run from root folder as: python -m classical_simulation.1d_Fermi_Hubbard_quench_spectroscopy
-Parameters are hardcoded in the classical_simulation/1d_Fermi_Hubbard_quench_spectroscopy.py
+- Parameters are hardcoded in the classical_simulation/1d_Fermi_Hubbard_quench_spectroscopy.py